jordanmuskitta/Portfolio/index.md

 ### Project 2: Brixc Capstone Project

+This project was my final capstone as a part of General Assembly's Data Analytics Immersive Course that was a part of an Australia Government initiative.
+In this Project I was required to analyse a real Australian start-ups data in order to find insights from their customer and revenue data.
+This was a great project to work on as it expanded my skill set and pushed my analytical thinking.
+I had to use many tools and languages in this project in order to wrangle, clean and present the data.
+This project showed me importance of time mangement and project planning, as well as how extensive and time consuming cleaning data can be.
+In this project I used a mix of Python, MySQL and Tableau.

 ### Project Objectives:

+- Find one subscription insight
+- Find one growth/revenue insight
+- Find customer churn rate
+- Find customer lifetime value

 ### Project 3: Facial Recognition

+I want to explore deep and machine learning.
+In order to learn the basic of Convolutional Neural Networks, I decided to experiment with OpenCV.
+OpenCV is an opensource computer vision library that is available for python.
+I want to incorporate this facial recognition program to an artwork that I am currently developing.

 ### Project Objectives:

+- Make a program that can detect face in real time

 ### Project 4: Tesla Stock Price Analysis